 Michigan Green Communities is a network of local government and university staff in the state of Michigan that collaborate with one another, through peer learning and information sharing, to promote innovative solutions and move sustainability initiatives forward at the local, regional, and state level.

-Help Build the Network – share this message with your colleagues and contacts in other communities!
+Help Build the Network – share this message with your colleagues and contacts from other Michigan local governments!

 Don’t want to receive these emails?
-Have a colleague who wants to be added to the list?
-Email Laura (firstname.lastname@example.org
+Have a colleague from a local government who wants to be added to the list?
+Email Laura (email@example.com